Bahrain: Introductory country profile

-This research briefing addresses questions about UK aid to the Occupied Palestinian Territories (OPTs), support for the UN Relief and Works Agency for Palestinian Refugees in the Near East (UNRWA), and aid access to Gaza.
+This briefing addresses questions about UK aid to the Occupied Palestinian Territories (OPTs), aid access to Gaza, and the position and role of the UN Relief and Works Agency for Palestinian Refugees in the Near East (UNRWA).

 The Commons Library research briefing, Israel and the OPTs: UK response to the conflict since July 2024 provides a summary of events in the 2023/24 Israel-Hamas conflict, the UK response, and negotiations on a ceasefire.